meetshah1205/Assignment-School-Knowledge-Bot/README.md

        (Replace `sk-proj-your_api-key_here` with you actual OpenAi API key.)

    #### Step 4.1: Verify the setting of environment variables:
-  In the same CMD or terminal session run the following commnad:
+  In the same CMD or terminal session run the following command:
    - Windows (CMD):
       ```bash
      echo %OPENAI_API_KEY%